 - It gives them further instructions such as “check your email to confirm.”

 - It gives you a chance to continue marketing and/or upselling them.

 AWeber lets you add your logo to their default Thank You page.
 If you want more than that you have to create your own Thank You page on your own site.
 That is not a huge deal, especially if you are good with WordPress or a similar CMS, but a lot of people are not good with web sites.
-Many of my clients are locked into stupid contracts with their web guys (or gals) and/or bought some package from the Yellow Pages and either can’t update their sites, can’t update them easily and/or can’t reach the fools they are paying through the nose each month to make a change.
+Many of my clients are locked into onerous contracts with their web guys (or gals) and/or bought some package from the Yellow Pages and either can’t update their sites, can’t update them easily and/or can’t reach the leeches they are paying through the nose each month to make a change on their own sites.

 Presenting additional offers and information and upsells and invitations to interact with your social media sites is a huge opportunity for your Thank You page.
 Not being able to do this easily with AWeber is a bummer in my opinion.

 It’s a nice Saturday morning so I’ll wrap this up for now but stay tuned for more updates and feel free to add your own below in the comments section.

 If you need more help growing your sales, check out the following resources scattered around this site and a few others I operate, such as:

 - Fix Your Follow Up Failure

 - Ontraport vs Infusionsoft